AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 ![Digital Comparator Circuit.](02-Perceptron/figures/digitalComparator.png){#fig:digitalComparator width=400px}

 Figure @fig:digitalComparator illustrates the circuit.
-Three logical gates are necessary: AND, NOT, and NOR.
+Three different logical gates are necessary: AND, NOT, and NOR.
 We then need to make the connection between these gates.
 As we previously did, some tests will drive our effort.
 The method `digitalComparator:`, defined in our unit test for convenience, models the digital comparator circuit:

 ~~~~~~~
 PerceptronTest>>digitalComparator: inputs